msgpack/msgpack-python/README.rst

 When you can't use binary distribution, you need to install Visual Studio or Windows SDK on Windows.
 (NOTE: Visual C++ Express 2010 doesn't support amd64.
-Windows SDK is recommanded way to build amd64 msgpack without any fee.)
+Windows SDK is recommended way to build amd64 msgpack without any fee.)

 Without extension, using pure python implementation on CPython runs slowly.